Managing Your Vacation Rental

 Don’t let this happen to you.
 You’ve buttoned up your summer vacation rental home for the season – or so you thought – only to get a phone call from your neighbors saying that they noticed water coming from under your front door!
 When frozen pipes thaw, flooding can result and cause extensive structural damage and mold problems.

-Here are some tips about fall maintenance and protecting your home in the off-season.
+Here are some tips for fall maintenance and protecting your home in the off-season.

 Interior